HubSpot vs Salesforce: Which CRM Fits Your Business Best?

 HubSpot is an all-in-one CRM platform that focuses on growing companies by making it simple to create multiple ways for marketing, sales, customer service, content management, and more, to improve their process.

-Founded in 2006, HubSpot is a friendly CRM platform with marketing built-in and features a free CRM plan; this is one reason it is so popular with startups, small, and medium-sized businesses.
+Founded in 2006, HubSpot is a friendly CRM platform with marketing built-in and features a free CRM plan; this is one reason it is so popular with startups, small and medium-sized business.

 Pros: